Chuckleberry-Finn/game-night/README.md

 ## *Interested in making an Add-On?*

 The framework for Game Night is designed to handle any game you can imagine.
-Arguably, the biggest hurdle is getting the art assets for your game.
+Arguably, the biggest hurdle is <a href=https://github.com/Chuckleberry-Finn/game-night/blob/main/ART.md>acquiring the art assets</a> for your game.
 If you're a more hands-on learner, try reading through existing add-ons.
 Much of the information below is taken from them.
+** **
+> <a href=https://github.com/Chuckleberry-Finn/game-night/blob/main/ART.md><b>Acquiring art assets</b></a>
 ** **
 <details> <summary><b>Implementation Modules:</b></summary>

 **These are the relevant modules to call on when implementing your add-on.**
 ```lua
 local applyItemDetails = require "gameNight - applyItemDetails"